Content on this page was generated by AI and has not been manually reviewed.

 What about split tunneling—is it safe?

 Split tunneling can improve performance by sending only certain traffic through the VPN.
 It increases risk if not carefully configured. you should apply strict segmentation and allow-list critical apps only.
+Are vpns banned in the uk legality, usage, streaming, and security in 2026

 How do I ensure data privacy and residency?